lvivski/quart/README.md

-# Query
+# Quart

-Query is a minimalist Dart library with a jQuery-compatible API and chaining syntax.
+Quart is a minimalist Dart library with a jQuart-compatible API and chaining syntax.

 # Element functions: